COVID-19 Local Support Grant Scheme

 Ban on evictions and additional protection

-The Government has announced measures to protect renters and landlords affected by coronavirus:
+Government measures have been put in place to protect renters and landlords affected by COVID-19:

 - emergency legislation to suspend new evictions from social or private rented accommodation while this national emergency is taking place